mmtdgn/enum-dictionary/README.md

 ## Initiliaze Reorderable List

 This is a custom inspector.
-So for use this inspector, declare your class type at `CustomEditor` attribute(Look at example).
+So for use this inspector, declare your class at `CustomEditor` attribute(Look at example).
 ### Usage

 | 1.
 Click "Edit Dictionary" button to serialize the dictionary  |  2.
 Click "Init & Reset" button to Initiliaze the dictionary | 3.
 Set data and ready to use! |